Luke0133/The-Assembly-Gauntlet/README.md

 ## Colisions

 ### Static Colision
 Making a colision system was at first a daunting task.
 With a bit of help from [Victor Manuel and Nathália Pereira's Celeste Assembly Project](https://github.com/tilnoene/celeste-assembly), it was decided that the colision with maps (**we named as static colison**) would work with a mirror version of the map the player is currently at, which was color-coded indicating whether player could walk or not.
 When a static colision check was called, four pixels from a the direction the player was facing at would be checked before allowing them to move or not.
 If any of them returned a number different than zero, the player wouldn't be able to move.
 Additionally, projectiles would stop at normal walls (blue), but could go through some barriers (orange).
+The colors are as following:
+1. Blue: wall
+2. Orange: wall for player, but projectiles can go through
+3. Purple: go to another level (adds 1 to level counter, making player go to another level)
+4. Green: no barriers

 ![Colision example 1](https://github.com/Luke0133/The-Assembly-Gauntlet/assets/68027676/9daecc3d-056b-43b9-8dfe-d8dbd1a7119c)
 <sub>Map 2.1 and it's mirror version with hitbox</sub>